uhm-clubhouse/uhm-clubhouse.github.io/index.md

   * Super admins play the crucial role of ensuring site content appropriateness and bestowing "club admin" privileges upon chosen users
 * Browsing page
   * Filter clubs based on interest areas, such as "athletic," "art," and "music."
-  * A club can belong to multiple interests areas
+  * A club can belong to multiple interest areas
 * Notifications
   * Users receive notifications based on their interest areas
     * New club that matches to their preferences